edublancas/help-mx/README.md

 ## Mexico needs your help

 In September 9 and September 19, two earthquakes hit Mexico leaving thousands of victims.
-Mexican students in NYC are helping raise funds for several organizations that are assisting in relief tasks.
+Mexican students in NYC are raising funds for several organizations that are assisting in relief tasks.
 There are many ways to donate.

 For any inquiries contact me: e.blancas@columbia.edu